The Whip and the Body – Kino Lorber (Blu-ray)

 Though the image generally looks crisp throughout, there are no issues with compression.
 These are just a few of the things that this transfer does right.
 First off, somebody felt the need to drown portions of this film in blue and, though less details are to be expected during darker moments, the darker moments throughout this transfer are often too murky.
 Overall, this transfer is a big letdown, and yet again, another release for The Whip and the Body comes up way short.

-This release comes with three audio options: a LPCM Mono mix in English, a LPCM Mono mix in Italian and a LPCM Mono mix in French.
+This release comes with three audio options: a LPCM Mono mix in Italian, a LPCM Mono mix in English and a LPCM Mono mix in French.
 The three audio mixes fare much better than the aforementioned transfer.
 The dialog is clear enough to follow, everything sounds balanced, and the film’s score sounds appropriately robust throughout.
 Included with this release are removable English subtitles.

 Extras for this release include a theatrical trailer for The Whip and the Body (3 minutes 28 seconds, LPCM mono English, no subtitles) and an audio commentary with Tim Lucas, author of Mario Bava – All the Colors of the Dark.